 Exploring the microbiome's impact on immunotherapy efficacy

 This raises an interesting question: can we use the types and numbers of the species living in your gut and the metabolites they produce to predict how well you will respond to certain therapies?
 In the context of cancer immunotherapy, studies have shown that the presence or absence of specific microbes can be associated with better anti-tumor T-cell responses following cancer therapy.
 Indeed, in a mouse model, anti-CTLA4 antibody treatment was effective in controlling tumor progression only in specific pathogen-free animals, not in germ-free animals (animals raised without microbes).
-But then, when they introduced again distinct Bacteroides species in these germ-free animals, the expected effects to the antibody treatment were restored.
-Similarly, anti-tumor effects were perceived by the introduction of species Bifidobacterium along with anti-PD1 antibody treatment against melanoma.
-Amazing right??
+But then, when they introduced distinct Bacteroides species in these germ-free animals, the expected effects to the antibody treatment were restored.
+Anti-tumor effects were perceived by the introduction of species Bifidobacterium along with anti-PD1 antibody treatment against melanoma.
+Amazing right?

 How can intestinal microbiota and its metabolites influence immunotherapy?